• CLASSIC IKITESURF

 25 knots with gusts to around 30 knots until early evening...then

-morning. rain likely early in the morning. snow likely until
+the morning. a chance of rain early in the morning. snow likely.

 $$